department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 | 67       | 7.32            | 21.92             | 43.72               | 86.95                   |
 | 68       | 7.73            | 23.15             | 46.17               | 91.82                   |

-**Note:** To get your monthly rate, multiply the amount of your insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment:  <br>

-3.47 (Age 51 rate) x 10 (amount of insurance per $1000.00) = $34.70 / month.

 </div>
 </li>